 The amount you pay will not vary during school holidays.
 If you need full-time child care during holidays, the additional cost will be funded by the scheme for up to 10 weeks.
 However you cannot use the childcare scheme only for holiday periods, you must use the scheme during the school year to be eligible for school holiday child care.

 How to apply

-Contact your local Intreo centre or social welfare office for more information on the ASCC.
+Contact your local Intreo Centre or Social Welfare Branch Office for more information on the ASCC.
 Staff there will explain the application process and give you the relevant forms.
 If you are eligible, you will be given a letter confirming your eligibility.
 You will then be referred to your nearest County Childcare Committee (CCC) who will arrange your afterschool childcare place(s).

 Other childcare options